 On the other hand, if you don’t have enough involvement with that person, like in the case of a coworker or even your direct boss, you’ll need to use some tricks in your questions to avoid sounding rude.

 Depending on your purposes, you might need to use some psychological tricks to reach your goal.

 You could make use of the “pratfall effect” for example.
-According to studies, people will feel more confident in your presence if you show your own flaws sometimes.
+According to studies, people will feel more confident in your presence if you show your flaws sometimes.

-Depending on the situation, you could speak about your last birthday party and some anecdotes that happened to you that day – even if it’s just a small light lie – that made you looked ridiculous.
+Depending on the situation, you could speak about your last birthday party and some anecdotes that happened to you that day – even if it’s just a small light lie – that made you look ridiculous.

 3. Wait for the right time

-Be careful when you ask for a question that has to do with sentiments.
+Be careful when you ask a question that has to do with sentiments.
 You need to be a good observer or to be a sensitive person for this.

 OK, now let’s practice some techniques and try to grab that birthday info.